 Note: Under no circumstances shall personal data be sold to third parties.

-If service providers in other third countries are engaged, they are obligated to comply with the level of data protection in Europe by agreeing to the EU standard contractual clauses in addition to written instructions.
-If you require a hard copy of these terms and conditions or information about the availability of the same, you may request such information from the Institution.
+If other service providers from a third country are used, they are obliged to comply with the data protection level in Europe in addition to written instructions through the agreement of the EU standard contractual clauses.
+If you require a hard copy of these Terms or information as to their availability, you may contact Inyova in writing.

 Inyova processes and stores personal data belonging to customers for as long as doing so is necessary for the fulfilment of contractual and legal obligations.
 It should be noted that the business relationship is a continuing obligation that is intended to last for several years.
 If the data is no longer required for the fulfilment of contractual or legal obligations, it is regularly deleted, unless further processing is (temporarily) necessary for the following purposes: